These moist, sweet, gluten-free vegan pumpkin waffles are particularly good on a fall day, and are also wonderful at any time of year.

 - 1/16 to 1/8 teaspoon ground clove see note

 - Combine the soymilk, pumpkin, brown sugar, oil, ground flaxseed, lemon juice, and vanilla extract in a medium bowl and mix thoroughly.
-Allow to sit for 10 minutes so the flaxseed has a chance to absorb the moisture and thicken.
-(This helps with binding.)
+Allow to sit for 5 minutes.

 - While the liquid mixture is sitting, combine the buckwheat flour, tapioca flour, rice flour, baking powder, baking soda, cinnamon, salt, ginger, nutmeg, and clove in a large bowl and stir with a whisk.